GraphCogent: Mitigating LLMs' Working Memory Constraints via Multi-Agent Collaboration in Complex Graph Understanding: Ablation Study

-\textbf{RQ1: How does the Graph Verifier component enhance transformation reliability?} As shown in Fig.~\ref{Chapter3_Representation}) even based on GEC optimization, the inherent uncertainty in LLM outputs can still introduce parsing inaccuracies during graph transformation.
-Table \ref{tab:verifier_impact} further demonstrates the critical role of the Graph Verifier in ensuring reliable graph transformation and standardization.
+As shown in Fig.~\ref{Chapter3_Representation} even based on GEC optimization, the inherent uncertainty in LLM outputs can still introduce parsing inaccuracies during graph transformation.
+Table \ref{tab:verifier_impact} further demonstrates the critical role of the Graph Verifier in ensuring reliable graph transformation and global consistency.

 We randomly sample 100 graphs (each containing 100 nodes with 300 edges) from PeMS dataset, partitioning each graph into 50-edges subsets with different graph text representations (i.e., adjacency list, symbolic notation, and linguistic description).
-We measure the total edit distance during the transformation phase.
+We evaluate edit distance during transformation and assess post-merge global consistency using two criteria: (i) Global Edit Distance (GED), the edit distance between the original graph \(G\) and the merged graph \(\hat{G}\); and (ii) Boundary\textendash Edge Recall (BER), the recall of edges whose endpoints lie in different windows or touch a window boundary.
 The results show that introducing the Graph Verifier reduces Edit distance by approximately 90\%, while maintaining operational efficiency with fewer than 10 verification triggers per transformation.
 The results show that introducing the Graph Verifier reduces structural errors by approximately 90\%, while maintaining operational efficiency with fewer than 10 verification triggers.
 This retry frequency (occurring in approximately 600 LLM calls) remains acceptable while significantly reducing edit distance.